hanslhansl/elden-ring-damage-optimizer/README.md

 all of which are available on [vcpkg](https://vcpkg.io/).

 The project is tested with both msvc as well as clang.
-Getting clang to run with vpkg requires a bit of tinkering though.
+Getting clang to run with vcpkg requires a bit of tinkering though.

 The releases are built with clang because of the better code gen.